Community services

 • Your name, address and telephone number

-• The name of the government agency that made the decision you want reviewed
+• The name of the government or non-government agency that made the decision you want reviewed

 • The date the decision and the internal review decision, if any, were made

-• A copy of the original decision and internal review decision, if any (this is normally the letter sent to you by the government agency)
+• A copy of the internal review decision, (if any, this is the letter sent to you by the agency)

 • A brief outline of why you think the decision is wrong.